On the Complexity of Quantum Field Theory: Complexity of QFT actions

 \subsection{Vacuum structure}

 Having discussed how to use format and degree to measure the complexity of a QFT action, let us highlight an application.
 One of the essential properties of format and degree is that they encode bounds on geometric and topological information.
-For instance, given a function $f$ with complexity $(\cF,\cD)$, we can bound the number of connected components of the solution set to the equation $f=0$, analogous to the Bézout bound.
-The precise form of this bound depends on the class of tame functions under consideration; for the Pfaffian functions we have the bound
+For instance, given a Pfaffian function $f$ with complexity $(\cF,\cD)$, the number of connected components of the solution set to the equation $f=0$ is bounded by \cite{Fewnomials,GabVor04}

+Generalized definitions of format and degree, to be discussed below and in appendix \ref{app:geom}, satisfy similar bounds growing polynomially in $\cD$ \cite{binyamini2022sharply,beyondo-min}.
 When applying this principle to QFTs, we can use this to analyze the vacuum structure of the theory.
 If the potential $V(\Phi)$ has complexity $(\cF,\cD)$, we can then estimate the number of vacua, i.e.~the number of connected components of the set

-While there is a polynomial growth in $\cD$, these estimates grow rapidly with $\cF$, and for simple potentials it is much more effective to count the number of vacua by hand.
+While there is a polynomial growth in $\cD$, these estimates typically grow rapidly with $\cF$, and for simple potentials it is much more effective to count the number of vacua by hand.
 However, for QFTs with extremely complicated potentials, such as the effective theories arising from string compactifications, these countings are numerically very challenging.
 In such cases, the bounds in terms of format and degree provide simple and universal estimates for the vacuum structure of the theory.\footnote{This story holds in general for sharp o-minimality, although one has to adjust the bounds depending on the class of functions under consideration.
 The framework is designed so that the bounds are always explicitly computable in terms of $(\cF,\cD)$.}

 An important lesson to draw from these bounds is that the significant computational cost of increasing the format $\cF$ encourages one to find a representation of minimal complexity, i.e.~a formulation of the QFT for which the action has the smallest format.